BrowserStackCE/browserstack-examples-junit5/README.md

   Alternatively, you can also hardcode username and access_key objects in the browserstack.yml file.

 Note:
-- We have configured a list of test capabilities in the [browserstack.yml](browserstack.yml) file.
+- We have configured a list of test capabilities in the [capabilities-single.yml](capabilities-single.yml) and in the other capability config files.
 You can certainly update them based on your device / browser test requirements.
 - The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)